hopsoft/turbo_boost-commands/README.md

 _**Web sockets are NOT used for the reactive critical path!** 🎉_ This also means that standard Rails mechanics drive their behavior.

-Also, commands can be tested in isolation or via Rails controller, integration, and system tests.
+Commands can be tested in isolation as well as with standard Rails controller, integration, and system tests.

 ## Sponsors